Flags used in Russian-occupied Ukraine: Russian-occupied Zaporizhzhia Oblast

 Russia occupies the southern half of Ukraine's Zaporizhzhia Oblast as of 2023.

 In the early months of the occupation, the coat of arms used by the occupational forces was originally the same as that of Ukraine's Zaporizhzhia Oblast but re-worded in Russian.
-However, on 25 May 2022, it was replaced by the 1811 coat of arms of the city of Zaporizhzhia (then called Oleksandrivsk in Ukrainian or Aleksandrovsk in Russian), which was again adopted by the city in 2003, with the magenta color associated with Cossacks replaced with red due to "historical" reasons.
+However, on 25 May 2022, it was replaced by the 1811 coat of arms of the city of Zaporizhzhia (formerly Oleksandrivsk in Ukrainian or Aleksandrovsk in Russian), which was again adopted by the city in 2003, with the magenta color associated with Cossacks replaced with red due to "historical" reasons.

 On 30 September 2022, Russia declared the annexation of Zaporizhzhia Oblast, despite controlling only the southern part of it.
 At a Moscow signing ceremony between Russian President Vladimir Putin and the Russian-installed head of the occupied southern half of the oblast, Yevhen Balytskyi, the flag of the Zaporizhzhia region was presented as a bi-color field in green and red, and the 1811 coat of arms of Aleksandrovsk (Zaporizhzhia at the time) in the middle.